 2. No one knows your home is for sale.

 Simply sticking a “for sale” sign in the lawn won't cut it.
 Today's buyers do the majority of their home searching online, which means you need to get your home listed on major real estate sites and on the MLS, or the multiple listing service, used by realtors and brokers.
 You'll also want to make sure your online listing includes plenty of high-quality, well-staged photos.
+Today, now more than ever it is important that you have your Realtor video your home as more and more buyers are choosing to preview a home in advance, on-line before venturing out to take a personal tour of the property.
+So make sure it is cleaned up and cleaned out so that it will show well via the video virtual tour.

 3. Your home has some major issues.